 This mix of a typical Hilton hotel may appear confusing with a Melbourne/ international/ European vibe, but seated in the cosy booth, somehow, the myriad of stuff, it works.

 Scallops aren’t necessarily a highlight but all is redeemed when the squid ink pasta arrives.
 Sweet juicy curls of black ringlets appear as a fishing net magically capturing the freshly caught crustacean of mussels and pippis.
-Particularly on a cold winter evening, the extra addition of a warming fresh red chilli, gives the ultimate satiety to my grumbling.
+Particularly on a cold winter evening, the extra addition of a warming fresh red chilli, gives the ultimate satiety to my grumbling belly.
 A perfect pink sirloin is cooked so tenderly with a softly bold jus, that wait staff need to return several times before clearing.
 The mature flavours make it essential to mop up every last bit with house made fluffy sourdough.

 Desserts are a not negotiable.
 Glistening and decadent chocolate semi Fredo sits on a dusty crumb with a fresh citrus mandarin, otherwise a coconut cream meringue keeps it gorgeously light,